JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 >
 >--Eliezer Yudkowsky

-Reinforcement Learning is one of the prominent forefronts of artificial intelligence, though it is much further from the spotlight as compared to the Neural Networks and Support Vector Machines that are finding many business and practical application.
+Reinforcement Learning is one of the prominent forefronts of artificial intelligence, though it is much further from the spotlight as compared to the Neural Networks and Support Vector Machines that are finding many business and practical applications.
 Through this series, I hope to alleviate this lack of knowledge and provide you with an introduction into the world of RL.

 Hold on, I'm an undergraduate student, where did I learn everything?
 Well, most of it stems from the textbook [Reinforcement Learning by Richard Sutton and Andrew Barto][rlbook], it's an great read and this series is based on it.